 Research the palm oil

-Ingredients to avoid include palm oil, palm oil derivatives because of the cost to the environment.
-It’s a complex subject whether you opt for responsibly sourced or try to avoid it altogether.
+Ingredients to avoid include palm oil and palm oil derivatives because of their effect on the environment.
+It’s a complex subject and you might decide to opt for responsibly sourced palm oil or try to avoid it altogether.

 You may want to avoid triclosan.
 (I certainly do!)
 Triclosan has an anti-bacterial action and has been added to some toothpastes, soaps, hand washes and gels.
 It is an irritant to the skin and eyes and has an effect on the endocrine system.
 A recent study has now linked high levels of the chemical to osteoporosis.